diyagoyal31/memory_game/README.md

    - Upon winning, a congratulatory message is displayed.

 6. **Customization:**
-   - Adjust the number of rows and columns in the `MemoryPuzzleGame` instantiation for a customized experience.
+   - Adjust the number of rows and columns in the `memory_game instantiation for a customized experience.

 ## Implementation Details